sergiye/authenticator/README.md

 #### Where does Authenticator save my authenticator information?

 Unlike some other authenticator applications, Authenticator does not store/send your information to any 3rd party servers.
-Your authenticator information can be stored near executable file (portable mode), or (by default) is saved in your account roaming profile, i.e. `c:\Users\<username>\AppData\Roaming\Authenticator`.
+Your authenticator information can be stored near executable file (portable mode), or (by default) is saved in your account roaming profile, i.e. `%AppData%\Authenticator`.
 However, this file can be moved anywhere and passed into Authenticator when run.

 ----